Why Is Site Design So Important?

 Last, make sure your website is compatible with as many screen sizes as possible.
 This kind of programming is called responsive design, and it’s now a factor that Google considers when it crawls websites.
 Google can tell if your site will display well on mobile devices — make sure yours is compatible.

 Now that search engines are showing your website, you have to make sure your site’s visitors have a positive experience.
 Fortunately, following the previous steps also helps create a user-friendly website.
-But there are a couple other factors you need to consider for site visitors.
+But there are a couple of other factors you need to consider for site visitors.

 Site visitors like it when you keep your page, text, and concepts simple.
 If your site is easy on the eyes and quick to navigate, your users will happily find what they want.
 Using jumbled text, crowded advertising, and other poor design choices can make your site appear spammy and unreliable.